COWGIRLS & PIRATES

 There are no new stories, just new ways of telling them.

 Cowgirls & Pirates was inspired by stories.
-One was the story of John Muir, a farm boy who arrived in California in the late 1800s, planning to spend a few months before heading to the Amazon.
-Now we'd affectionately call him a Dirt Bag, the sort of scruffy, highly intelligent, mildly maladjusted young man you meet in Joshua Tree or Missoula.
+One was John Muir's, a farm boy who arrived in California in the late 1800s.
+If he were around today, we'd affectionately call him a Dirt Bag, the kind of scruffy, highly intelligent, mildly maladjusted young man you meet in Joshua Tree or Missoula.

-"I have run wild," he wrote.
+Muir found his life's work in California's Yosemite Valley.
+"I have run wild," Muir wrote.
 "As long as I live, I’ll hear waterfalls and birds and winds sing.
 I'll interpret the rocks, learn the language of flood, storm, and the avalanche.
 I'll acquaint myself with the glaciers and wild gardens, and get as near the heart of the world as I can.”

 jackson looseyia's story